Skip to main content

 The groundwater standards for thallium were adopted in Cycle 6 (1995).

-Thallium is used to manufacture electronic devices, switches, and closures primarily for the semiconductor industry.
-Animal studies have shown that high levels of thallium exposure can affect reproduction and development.
-Studies among people who ingested large amounts of thallium over a short time have reported vomiting, diarrhea, temporary hair loss, and damage on the nervous system, lungs, heart, liver, and kidneys.
+Thallium is used to manufacture electronic devices, switches, and closures for semiconductors.
+Studies have shown that exposures to high levels of thallium can irritate the stomach, damage the nervous system, lungs, heart, liver, and kidneys, and affect reproduction and development.

 Toluene